What’s inside:

 The sad fact is that UDI data is not routinely collected on trunk stock and many items are used unchecked, these are red flags for patient safety plus a potential non-compliance for clinicians and the organization.

-Trunk stock is risky all around and many hospitals are seeking solutions that lower these risks.
+Trunk stock inventory is risky all around and many hospitals are seeking solutions that lower these risks.

 It’s clear that capturing items at the point of care, and making product safety checks prior to consumption, can prevent never events and is the model to aim for.